survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 }
 ```

 If you invoke ESLint now, you should see a bunch of warnings.
 Of course, the rule doesn't do anything impressive yet.
-To move forward, I recommend checking out the official documentation about [plugins](http://eslint.org/docs/developer-guide/working-with-plugins.html) and [rules](http://eslint.org/docs/developer-guide/working-with-rules.html).
+To move forward, check out the [official plugin documentation](http://eslint.org/docs/developer-guide/working-with-plugins.html) and [rules](http://eslint.org/docs/developer-guide/working-with-rules.html).

 You can also check out the existing rules and plugins for inspiration to see how they achieve certain things.
 ESLint allows you to [extend these rulesets](http://eslint.org/docs/user-guide/configuring.html#extending-configuration-files) through `extends` property.
 It accepts either a path to it (`"extends": "./node_modules/coding-standard/.eslintrc"`) or an array of paths.
 The entries are applied in the given order, and later ones override the former.